mjuhanne/fyrtur-esp/README.md

 	- Payload: default motor speed in RPM (allowed values are between 2 and 25 RPM)
 - `/home/control/fyrtur-e975c1/set/speed`
 	- Payload: (temporary) motor speed in RPM
 	- Note!
 In contrast to "default_speed" above, this setting will not be written to EEPROM/FLASH in order to protect it from too frequent writes.
-Consequently this command can be used to develop for example variable curtain speed functionality (e.g. faster speed for quick curtain rewinding followed by slower speed when approaching the endpoint)
+Consequently this command can be used to switch to slower (quieter) speed in the morning and then later in the day use faster speeds.
 - `/home/control/fyrtur-e975c1/set/minimum_voltage`
 	- Payload: minimum operating voltage
 	- The original Fyrtur module uses 7.4V battery which should be protected from under-voltage.
 The new module is intended to be supplied by 5-8 volt DC adapter so there's no need for battery protection anymore.
 The default setting is 0 (protection disabled).
 If needed, one can set the minimum operating voltage under which the motor will not be powered. **Note that this restriction will apply only to the DC motor, but not the STM32 chip inside motor module nor the ESP module!
 Using DC adapter is still highly recommended!**